gzoller/ScalaJack/benchmark/README.md

 expect to see in a C program, to improve on the standard library functions everyone else uses.
 It works.

-ScalaJack's focus is first and foremost to be frictionless--no drama to the user.
-ScalaJack requires zero boilerplate--you can throw any Scala object (or even a Java object) at it with no pre-preparation and it will serialize it.
-For its intended use-cases, out-of-the-box ScalaJack 8 offers excellent performance, equal to or exceeding a number of widely-used alternative choices.

-If you're willing to suffer just 1 single line of boilerplate, ScalaJack 8 will reward you with speed that's in the top one or two of its class ("fast mode" in the results).

 ### Technical Notes

-Achieving extreme speed for ScalaJack 8 was several weeks of learning, trial, error, and re-writes.
+Achieving extreme speed for ScalaJack 8 was weeks of learning, trial, error, and re-writes.
 I studied Jsoniter, Circe, ZIO Json, and others to learn optimizations.
 The tough news for anyone wanting to duplicate this kind of performance in your own code is that there isn't one magic trick to achieve maximum performance.
 It's a basket